bodymoto/nutrient-calculator/README.md

 An interactive food & nutrient calculator.
-An interation - to improve my [food-nutrient-graph](https://github.com/bodymoto/food-nutrient-graph). <br/>
+Designed to try and improve my [food-nutrient-graph](https://github.com/bodymoto/food-nutrient-graph). <br/>

 · Filter page results by food category *(vetegables, fruits, meats, etc,.)*<br/> · Users may compile a list of food options and then analyze their nutrition<br/>